What Are The Best Bass Lures For Shore Fishing?

 What scent attracts largemouth bass?

-Three scents that appear to be positive scents are salt, anise, and garlic.
+Three scents that appear to be popular are salt, anise, and garlic.
 Crawfish Natural Scent is always listed as a favorite for many Anglers.
-Once a Bass grabs a Crawfish flavored-scented soft bait the Largemouth will hold on and refuse to give it up.
+Once a bass grabs a crawfish-flavored soft bait, the largemouth will hold on and refuse to give it up.

 What is the best fishing lure for largemouth bass in the spring?

 When the appetite of bass increases in the spring and they start to go after bigger prey, jigs with creature-like lures — such as crawfish and grub — are particularly effective.
-Smaller crawfish lures often work best in cold water, but if you are fishing an area with bigger bass, you can use a larger lure.
+Smaller crawfish lures often work best in cold water, but fishing in an area with bigger bass can use a larger lure.

 What is the best bait to catch largemouth bass?